Seasawher/mathlib4-help/docs/tactics.md

 That is, `bicategory` can handle goals of the form
 `a ≫ f ≫ b ≫ g ≫ c = a' ≫ f ≫ b' ≫ g ≫ c'`
 where `a = a'`, `b = b'`, and `c = c'` can be proved using `bicategory_coherence`.

 ## bicategory_coherence
-Defined in: `Mathlib.Tactic.BicategoryCoherence.tacticBicategory_coherence`

-Coherence tactic for bicategories.
-Use `pure_coherence` instead, which is a frontend to this one.

-## bicategory_coherence
 Defined in: `Mathlib.Tactic.Bicategory.tacticBicategory_coherence`